 The inquiry committee should consist of individuals who do not have real or apparent conflicts of interest in the case, are unbiased, and have the necessary qualifications to evaluate the evidence and issues related to the allegation,

 interview the principals and key witnesses, and conduct the inquiry.
 These individuals may be scientists, subject matter experts, administrators, lawyers, or other qualified persons, and they may be from inside or outside the University of Northern Iowa.

-If the respondent is a faculty member, a majority of the committee members will be UNI faculty members.
+.
 The names of potential committee members will be sought periodically from the Faculty Senate (e.g, drawn from the Faculty Academic Misconduct Panel), the Professional and Scientific Council, the Merit Personnel Advisory Council, Student Government, and appropriate university officials.

 For cases involving faculty misconduct, the inquiry committee shall consist of tenured faculty, whether internal or external to the University, and such tenured faculty shall not have an administrative role in the UNI.